-Unlike most other large cities, no separate school district or county government exists that also finances New York City's capital costs, which results in a relatively greater bonded debt load when compared to similarly-rated local governments: New York City net debt as a percentage of full value is 7.2% compared to 3.1% for Aa2-rated large local governments, although unlike most property-tax dependent local governments, New York City's revenue base includes personal income taxes, sales taxes and other taxes.
+Unlike most other large cities, no separate school district or county government exists that also finances New York City's capital costs, which results in a relatively greater bonded debt load when compared to similarly-rated local governments: New York City net debt as a percentage of full value is 6.8% compared to 3.1% for Aa2-rated large local governments, although unlike most property tax dependent local governments, New York City's revenue base includes personal income taxes, sales taxes and other taxes.

 The city's pension system includes three multi-employer cost-sharing plans (the New York City Employees Retirement System, Teachers Retirement System, and Board of Education Retirement System), and separate plans for fire and police.
-The city's shares of the multi-employer plans are 54.8%, 97.1% and 99.9%, respectively.
-Reflecting those plans, New York City's fiscal 2016 Moody's adjusted net pension liability (ANPL) is \$144.5 billion, or 182% of operating revenues.
-Compared to the 50 largest local governments, New York City's ANPL ranks 31st (based on fiscal 2015 data, the most current comparable data available).
+The city's shares of the multi-employer plans are 54.3%, 97.6% and 99.9%, respectively.
+Reflecting those plans, New York City's fiscal 2017 Moody's adjusted net pension liability (ANPL) is \$130.8 billion, or 157% of operating revenues.
+That figure ranks in the lower half of the fifty largest local governments.

-The city's combined pension contributions of \$8.5 billion in fiscal 2015 were 129% of the Moody's-calculated "tread water" level of \$6.5 billion, and were 11% of revenue (see exhibit).
-Contributions at the "tread water" level would be 8% of revenue.
+The city's combined pension contributions were 130% of the Moody's-calculated "tread water" level and were 11% of revenue.
 The "tread water" indicator measures the annual government contribution required to prevent the reported net pension liability from growing, under reported assumptions.
 Contributions above this level cover all net pension liability interest plus pay down some principal; this is stronger from a credit perspective compared to contributions below this level.
 Ratios comparing government contributions to the "tread water" level and "tread water" costs to government revenues shed light on budgetary fixed cost burdens.
-Based on actual fiscal 2016 contributions, the city's fixed costs (debt service, pension contribution and OPEB requirement) are 20% of operating fund revenues.
+The city's fixed costs (debt service, pension contribution and OPEB requirement) are 20% of operating fund revenues.